publiccodenet/about/activities/communication/pitching.md

 Are you a lobbying org?
 Are you the same as the FSFE?

 * No. We work with the organizations that have already decided to use open source.
-There are already so many organizations that have already decided that we don't waste our time trying to convince the others.
+We're non-partisan and can't lobby, as per our founding principles and non-profit status.
+There are plenty of other organizations (like FSFE) that focus on persuading organizations that haven't decided to use open source to do so.

 Where does your money come from?